 29. ‘modulating’ means the product is capable of automatically regulating its heat output in three or more distinct levels, in relation to the actual indoor air temperature and a desired indoor air temperature, controlled through temperature sensing devices and an interface which is not necessarily integral to the product itself;

-30. ‘standby mode’ means a function where the product is connected to the mains power source, depends on energy input from the mains power source to work as intended and provides only the following functions, which may persist for an indefinite time:
+30. ‘standby mode’ means a mode in which the local space heater is connected to the mains power source, depends on energy input from the mains power source to work as intended and provides only the following functions when triggered by the user:

-- reactivation function, or reactivation function and only an indication of enabled reactivation function,
+- reactivation function, or reactivation function and indication of enabled reactivation function,

-- and/or information or status display
+- or information or status display,

-- ;
+- or the two at the same time;

 31. ‘tube system heat output’ means the combined tube segment heat output of the configuration as it is placed on the market, expressed in kW;